djalbat/the-occam-user-manual/content/understanding-grammars/precedence.md

 1+2/3-4
 ```

-We would like this to parse whilst respecting the precedence of the operators.
+Ideally this should parse whilst respecting the precedence of the operators.
 The following BNF will achieve this in the standard way:

 ```